elbachir-one/VOID/README.md

-# VOID AUTO INSTALL SCRIPT
+# SUCKLESS FOR VOID AUTO INSTALL SCRIPT

 ### Change the privileges so that you don't need to type your passwerd every time.